carlie-gorrondona/Shop-a-Saurus/README.md

 - [ ] Users can browse all dinosaurs on the site
 - [ ] Users can login/logout
-- [ ] Users can search/filter for specific dinosaurs and/or traits
 - [ ] Users can add/remove items from their shopping cart
 - [ ] Users can make a purchase